jlab-hep/localdb-docs/docs/config.md

 ## Viewer Application

-- mongoDB.host: IP address of the Local DB server (default.
+- mongoDB.host : IP address of the Local DB server (default.
 "127.0.0.1" or "localhost")
-- mongoDB.port: The port number of the Local DB server (default.
+- mongoDB.port : The port number of the Local DB server (default.
 "27017")
-- mongoDB.db: The name of the Local DB (default. "localdb")
+- mongoDB.db : The name of the Local DB (default. "localdb")
-- mongoDB.username: username of user account in MongoDB if the user authentication is required
+- mongoDB.username : username of user account in MongoDB if the user authentication is required
-- mongoDB.password: password of user account in MongoDB if the user authentication is required
+- mongoDB.password : password of user account in MongoDB if the user authentication is required
-- mongoDB.KeyFile: username & password info file created by [localdb-tools/setting/create_admin.sh]()
+- mongoDB.KeyFile : username & password info file created by [localdb-tools/setting/create_admin.sh]()
-- mongoDB.ssl/tls: ssl/tls CA & certification file if ssl/tls is enabled
+- mongoDB.ssl/tls : ssl/tls CA & certification file if ssl/tls is enabled
-- userDB.db: The name of the DB for Viewer Application (default. "localdbtool")
+- userDB.db : The name of the DB for Viewer Application (default. "localdbtool")
-- flask.host: IP address running app.py (default.
+- flask.host : IP address running app.py (default.
 "127.0.0.1" or "localhost")
-- flask.port: The port number running app.py (default.
+- flask.port : The port number running app.py (default.
 "5000")

 ```yml
 # Configs for web viewer